BAAAAAHH/Persoanl-projects/README.md

-# RPG-test
+# first README
-just an rpg game test on godot so I can better learn how to actually use Godot
+just got into github, trying to see what's on here :D